 |Diners Club||Diners Club Card, Carte Blanche Card, Diners Club Card Premier, Diners Club Card Elite|

 American Express Platinum Card

 The annual fee is $450, and it’s NOT waived the first year.
 So be prepared to pay $450 on your first billing statement.
 This may seem expensive, but trust me, if you travel a lot, the benefits are well worth it.
 A few of the most impressive perks are:

-- $200 per year in airline fee refunds – Receive up to $200 in statement credits every year for reimbursement of baggage fees, in-flight meals/entertainment, flight-change fees, etc. You can choose one airline for this each year, any carrier of your choice.
+- $200 per year in airline fee refunds for qualifying airlines – Receive up to $200 in statement credits every year for reimbursement of baggage fees, in-flight meals/entertainment, flight-change fees, etc. You can choose one qualifying airline for this each year.

 - Airport lounge access – Cardmembers get a complimentary Priority Pass Select membership, which allows access to more than 600 lounges worldwide.
-In addition, you get access to participating Delta Sky Clubs when flying with them and Airspace Lounges at JFK, CLE and BWI.
-Last but not least, you also get into the Centurion Lounges at LAS and DFW, the first of several American Express airport lounges that will open in major US cities.
+In addition, you get access to participating Delta Sky Clubs when flying with them, Airspace lounges and Centurion lounges.

-- Valuable benefits at 700+ hotels – Through the Fine Hotels & Resorts program, you can get free room upgrades, 4 p.m. late checkout and more when available at more than 750 participating properties.
+- Valuable benefits at numerous hotels – Through the Fine Hotels & Resorts program, you can get free room upgrades, 4 p.m. late checkout and more when available at many participating properties.